The see-now-want-now mentality is rapidly rewriting retail as we know it. And it is in this very practice that live shopping is firmly rooted in.

 This approach aim to create a cohesive and interactive brand experience that leverage the benefits of both the physical and digital worlds to reach and resonate with a wider audience.

 Real-time online shopping allows consumers to directly interact with sellers, and buy products from them over the internet from anywhere in the world.

-It’s a process that offers convenience, comfort, and a personalised experience to consumers, and the chance to boost revenues to sellers.
+It’s a process that offers convenience, comfort, a personalized experience to consumers and the chance to boost revenues to sellers.